Master’s Degree in Theology (Contemporary Ethics)

 Description

-In an increasingly globalised world we are confronted with complex questions about identity, human rights, ecology, and media ethics.
-This Masters programme provides a comprehensive analysis of current ethical issues in a dynamic learning environment.
-Students will also explore contemporary trends in globalization, issues in healthcare ethics, social justice and human rights concerns, as well as the ethics of media relations.
+In an increasingly globalised world, we are confronted with complex questions about identity, human rights, ecology, and media ethics.
+This Master's programme provides a comprehensive analysis of current ethical issues in a dynamic learning environment.
+Students will also explore contemporary trends in globalisation, issues in healthcare ethics, social justice and human rights concerns, as well as the ethics of media relations

 Fees